 Because you deserve it.
 Because you’re alive.
 Every one of us deserves to reserve enough time, energy, and money to take care of ourselves.
 All of us.
 No matter who we are or what we do for a living.

 But if you DO choose to work in a helping profession, then you have to engage in self-care as a professional obligation.
 It is not selfish and it doesn’t hurt or take away from those who need your help.
-Self-care is simply putting your own oxygen mask on first, ya dig?
-It’s what keeps you in the game for the long haul, doing good work.
+Self-care is simply putting your own oxygen mask on first.

-Looking for ideas to help you get started?
-Take a look at these super University of Buffalo School of Social Work’s free resources.
+Looking for more ideas to help you get started?
+Take a look at this PDF.

-And if you work or volunteer with animals, perhaps you’d like to take my self-study course Compassion in Balance or connect with me 1-on-1 for some coaching on self-care and compassion fatigue!
+And if you work or volunteer with animals, join us in The Lab or connect with me 1-on-1 for some coaching on self-care and compassion fatigue!